-Have you seen Revolutionary Road?
+Did you ever see the movie Revolutionary Road?
 It’s a PSA on how NOT to fight as a couple.
 For those of you who’d rather not submit to two hours of cinematic depression, here are the five hateful argument tactics you should avoid for the sake of love:

-- Playing tit for tat.
+A.k.a.
+Whataboutism.
 You know how you’re not supposed to answer a question with a question?
 Well, you can’t win one argument by creating another.
-Just because your partner may be airing a gripe about you, does not mean you should up the ante with an even bigger gripe you have about them: “Oh, you think I’m selfish for never doing the dishes, well you are the king of selfishness for never giving me an orgasm!”
+Just because your partner may be airing a gripe about you, that does not mean you should up the ante with an even bigger gripe you have about them: “Oh, you think I’m selfish for never doing the dishes, well you are the king of selfishness for never giving me an orgasm!”
 And don’t even think about lobbing one final last-minute grenade over the fence after calling a truce: “I’m really sorry I forgot your birthday but we’re kind of even now because you forgot Valentine’s Day last year, remember?”

-- Allowing a trivial interruption.
-Answering the phone, answering the door to a Jehovah’s Witness, turning on the TV because “Lost” is on, etc., won’t end the argument — it’ll only postpone it.
+Answering the phone, answering the door to a Jehovah’s Witness, turning on the TV because a new episode of “Game of Thrones” is on, etc., won’t end the argument — it’ll only postpone it.
 You may think you’ve gotten the upper hand by dismissing and disrespecting your partner by tending to “more important things,” but the whole time you’re trying to explain to the Jehovah’s Witness that you’re really more of a secular humanist, your partner will be (a) getting madder by the second and (b) coming up with an argument so watertight that you’ll never beat it.

 4. Storming Out